mateuszone/3e_challenge/README.md

 ## Overview
 #### Simple REST API which:
-## - read list of users by list method
+###### - read list of users by list method
-## - create new user in db (single record or multiple object inside list)
+###### - create new user in db (single record or multiple object inside list)
+#### Because purpose of this app is very simple I've used a sqlite db, and uploaded it to github.
+Db is already filled with some random records.
+All steps related to the database are proactive, but not necessary to run the application

 ### Technology: